Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 There are three stages a lead can pass through to become a prospect to be nurtured.
 The lead must pass a benchmark threshold to move to each next stage, where they're considered more qualified.
 If the marketing team generates leads, they go through all three stages — marketing qualified, sales accepted, and sales qualified.
 If the seller generates them directly or receives qualified leads from a lead generation company, they skip to SAL or SQL status.

-Let's cover all three stages and the actions necessary for moving leads through them.
+Next, let's cover all three stages and the actions necessary for moving leads through them.

-Qualifying a lead means learning key info about them to assess fit.
+Qualifying a lead means learning key information about them to assess fit.
 The main methods for gathering these details are lead scoring and a discovery call, with a needs assessment either before or during the call.
 In lead scoring, marketing gives leads points for certain actions and demographics until they hit a certain score.
 They then pass these MQLs to the sales team, who conducts a needs assessment prior to a discovery call or as part of the call itself.

 If sales generates the leads themselves, they skip lead scoring and simply conduct the needs assessment and discovery call to identify SALs and SQLs.
 We'll review both lead scoring and discovery calls below, but if you attract leads without the help of a marketing team, you can jump to the discovery call below.